ReactPoland/React-Convention-Book/text/707_docker_aws_ec2.md

 1) ***FROM centos:centos7*** - it is saying that we will use as a starting point Linux Centos 7 distribution from the https://hub.docker.com/r/_/centos/ Docker's public repository.

-You can use any other package as a starting point as for example Linux Ubuntu, but we are using Centos7 because it's more professional
+You can use any other package as a starting point as for example Linux Ubuntu, but we are using Centos7 because it's more lightweight and generally very good for web apps deployment.
+You can find more at https://www.centos.org/

+2)